IrfanDanial1212/WASFinal_Assessment/README.md

 ## 3. Objective<a name="objective"></a>

 The objective of applying web application security in 5 Budak Lapar are; <br>

-I. Protect user data that register into 5 Budak Lapar Web Application
+I. Protect user data that register into 5 Budak Lapar Web Application <br>
 II.
-Protect user data that register into 5 Budak Lapar Web Application
+Ensure the privacy and safety of the user order and donation <br>
 III.
 Prevent any malicious attack such as SQL injection, XSS and CSRF from intefere the web application that may revoke the web application and steal the data